 I will remind you of the agreements (remember the importance of modeling and clarifying…and never assume that just because you have the agreements posted and you have taught them well, that you don’t need to remind or explain them again!) with this example:

 Attentive Listening means not commenting, interrupting, or asking questions while each person makes his/her statement.

 Mutual Respect is present in choosing something appropriate to share, as well as accepting and valuing what has been shared.

 No Put Downs applies, again, to what one chooses to share (personal, global, practical, outlandish…do not make others feel ‘wrong’ in their wishes)

 The Right to Pass gives each of us pause to choose the level of sharing (something ‘light’ or something ‘deeper’), as well as the right to not share, yet still be a part of the community and learn about others.

-When all “I wish…” statements have been posted, please post a reflection statement to one of the following questions:
+Then, please post a reflection statement to one of the following questions:

 - Why are wishes important?

 - How were you influenced in making a decision as to the wish you posted?

 - How did you feel about putting your wish in writing, for all to see? (if you passed on this, maybe you can explain why you passed, or how it felt to ‘pass’)